usnistgov/HTGS/doxygen/markdown/Tutorial2.md

   + There can be multiple IRules for each Bookkeeper to consumer connection, these connections are managed by the htgs::RuleManager
 - The htgs::IRule input type must match the htgs::Bookkeeper type, and the htgs::IRule output type must match the consumer ITask's input type
 - htgs::IRule's are accessed synchronously
-- Every htgs::IRule implements three functions: isRuleTerminated, shutdownRule, and applyRule
+- Every htgs::IRule implements three functions: canTerminateRule, shutdownRule, and applyRule
   + shutdownRule should NOT deallocate memory.
 Memory deallocation should be done in the IRule's destructor
 - htgs::IRule::addResult should be used within htgs::IRule::applyRule to pass data to the IRule's consumer task
 - The htgs::StateContainer can be used to help manage the state of computation for input data or other types of state data